giorgiop94/giorgio-blog/_blog/writing/cole.md

 So, how do we deal with this?
 Cole suggests facing our demons (negative emotions) directly.
 A way to do that is through Meditation, which is also what the Buddhists have been advocating for thousands of years.

-## Practice 2: Meditation and Letting Go of Negative Emotions
+## Practice 2: Meditation and Letting Go

 > “One thing about your demons they bound to catch up one day\ **I’d rather see you stand up and face them than run away**\